Stefan Bellmont: 2025

 Bellmont made his PDC World Darts Championship debut at the 2025 event, becoming the first player to represent Switzerland at the tournament.
 He lost 3–0 in sets to Jermaine Wattimena in the first round.
 Bellmont started the 2025 Challenge Tour season with a runner-up finish in the opening event, losing 5–4 to Beau Greaves.
 He won Challenge Tour 5 by defeating Danny Jansen 5–1 in the final.
 In February, Bellmont was the first Swiss player to reach the semi-final of a PDC ranking event as he lost 7–6 to Ryan Searle at Players Championship 4.
 He made his first appearance at the UK Open, but was defeated by Greaves in the first round.

 Bellmont won a further two titles on the 2025 Challenge Tour, defeating Keegan Brown 5–3 to capture the event 14 title, and beating Daniel Ayres 5–3 to win event 23.
 He finished the season at the top of the Challenge Tour Order of Merit ranking, which secured him qualification for the 2025 Grand Slam of Darts and the 2026 PDC World Championship.
 His first-place finish also earned him a PDC Tour Card for the first time, becoming the first Swiss player to obtain one.

+Personal life

+Bellmont is trained as a chef, and owns the Belli's Darts House pub in his hometown of Cham.